jackdelamotte/baby-names/README.md

 ```

 We are only turning in one python script which handles the computations and plotting for all three of our queries.

+Expect an error if you don't have the two data files in your working directory.